We’ve officially reached the month of December and I have one thing on the brain: Cookies.

 *You can substitute an equal amount of our NEW 1:1 gluten-free flour blend for the gluten-free flour blend in this recipe.

-*If not gluten-free, sub the almond flour and gluten-free flour blend with unbleached all-purpose flour, but keep the cornstarch – it helps them puff up.
+*If not gluten-free, sub the gluten-free flour blend with unbleached all-purpose flour, but keep the almond flour and cornstarch – it helps them puff up.

 *You can make the cookie dough ahead of time and refrigerate up to 2-3 days in advance.
 Simply let the dough rest at room temperature for 30 minutes before scooping and baking.
 It should be soft and moldable.